rozariyomartin/L3m0nCTF2025-Writeups/Cryptography/RotatingShadows/Readme.md

 The mixed casing suggests it should be used as-is, not decoded further.

-## Step 3: Interpreting the Extracted String
+## Analysis Phase 3 — Interpreting the Extracted Identifier

+This Pastebin was intentionally referenced indirectly to test whether solvers would treat the sentence as an identifier rather than encoded data.

 The extracted string `NLVbargu` does not resemble ciphertext, a key, or encoded data.